Value my car

 How to value your car with carwow

 At carwow, we help take the hassle out of buying a new car.
 Now, we can help you get an accurate valuation for your old car, too.
 We’ve teamed up with The Car Buying Group to offer instant, free valuations to help you get the best price for your old car.

-Sign-in to carwow and head over to ‘Your showroom’ by clicking the button at the top of the page.
+Sign-in to carwow and head over to ‘My cars’ by clicking the button at the top of the page.
 Click on the ‘Value my car’ button and enter your car’s registration number, how many miles it’s covered and when you plan to sell it, to get your instant valuation.